d409f19/cellmata/README.md

 }
 ```

-This program consists of a world-, neighbourhood-, and two state-declarations.
+This program consists of a world-, a neighbourhood-, and two state-declarations.
 The state-declarations define the logic to be executed upon evaluation each cell of that given state.
 Note how this resembles a function, but rather than specifying a `return`-statement, a `become`-statement specifies which state the cell should become.